|

 fragments of what might have been a magnificent life's work.
 Even so he

-has left enough to show that he was one of the greatest artists of his
+has left enough to show that he was one of the greatest artists known

-time, not in England alone, but in Europe.
-Florentine painting, to which
+England alone, but throughout the Continent of Europe.
+Florentine painting,

-Stevens's work is so closely allied, developed on sculptural lines, and
+to which Stevens's work is so closely allied, developed on sculptural

-that he can take his place beside the great Florentines on equal terms,
+lines, and that he can take his place beside the great Florentines on

-is at least partly due to the full and intimate knowledge of solid form
+equal terms, is at least partly due to the full and intimate knowledge

 (as well as porcelain and silver), in the largeness of his design and